ironcore-dev/dpservice/docs/testing/automated_benchmark_test.md

 # Execution of test script
 This test suite is invoked by executing the script `runtest.py` under the repository `/test/benchmark_test`.
+In oder to run dpservice either natively or via container, please make sure that a valid dp_service.conf file is created under `/tmp`.

 ## dpservice-cli
 The testing script assumes that dpservice-cli exists under '/tmp' on hypervisors.
 If you have never run this test suite before, please first compile your local dpservice project by using `meson` and `ninja` commands.
 Because dpservice-cli is already included in the dpservice repository, the compiled dpservice-cli binary will be transferred to hypervisors automatically.